 Upselling and cross-selling are another key strategy in increasing customer lifetime value.
 Think of the telecommunications industry, for instance.
 Are you buying a new phone?
 It’s likely you’ll also receive an offer to upgrade your phone plan or add on other accessories.

-Your goal should be for each brand interaction to feel like it was created specifically for them, just as Vodafone did with this personalized offer.
+Your goal should be for each brand interaction to feel like it was created specifically for them, just as Vodafone did with this personalised offer.

 Customers can easily see why their offer would be of value to them.
 And because every offer is relevant to the viewer, it’s more likely they’ll want to take advantage of it.